FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_SiteMinderIntegration/t_st_disablingLogin.md

     "title": "Disable the SecureTransport login",
     "linkTitle": "Disable the SecureTransport login",
     "weight": "160"
-}Web clients that have logged on through the SiteMinder SSO portal should not log on again to the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> login page.
-Therefore, it is necessary to disable the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> login page for these clients.
+}Web clients that have logged on through the SiteMinder SSO portal should not log on again to the {{< SecureTransport/componentshortname  >}} login page.
+Therefore, it is necessary to disable the {{< SecureTransport/componentshortname  >}} login page for these clients.

 1. Select **Operations > Server Configuration**.
     The *Server Configuration* page is displayed.